dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-08-11-bottom-and-top-types/index.md

   // value.bark();
   // but with unknown we ge†
   // TypeError: Object is of type 'unknown'.
-};
+}
 ```

-You cannot do much with the `unknown` type directly but you can use type guards to narrow the type to more specialised type-checking blocks of code operating on narrowed types.
+You cannot do much with the `unknown` type directly but you can use type guards to narrow the type to more specialized type-checking blocks of code operating on narrowed types.
 If we use `any` we get no type checking for our `unknown` type.

 If you cast your mind back a few paragraphs to the somewhat dry explanation of what a top type is: